 Who is this app for?

 You might not be on the same page on this thought, but it’s true, everyone can benefit from this app.
-Whatever you do on your iDevice can be simplified and automated with the Shortcuts app to eliminate or minimize human effort.
-Thus allowing you to accomplish more while making the whole process efficient and less time-consuming.
+Whatever you do on your iDevice can be automated and simplified with the Shortcuts app to eliminate or minimize human effort, thus, allowing you to accomplish more while making the whole process efficient and less time-consuming.